AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-3.md

 Refresh and everything is back.
 Clicking the action will now show the delete option.

-Now we need to add the destroy code tot he Chirps Controller.
+Now we need to add the destroy code to the Chirps Controller.

 <kbd>SHIFT</kbd>-<kbd>SHIFT</kbd> and open the Chirps Controller.